 Lastly, here’s a practical exercise for getting perspective and seeing what you might be missing in the product you’re trying to bring to market: grab a trusted partner and actively try to disprove that we’re right.
 Often we’re so close to something that we don’t see the “gotchas” so actively taking time to figure out what you could be missing is a helpful exercise.

-I spent the first part of the day (ahem 7:30AM-9AM) on the exhibit hall floor at the Macy’s booth.
-I really enjoyed the opportunity to represent the Product team and educate attendees about what “Macy’s tech” (the digital arm of macys.com) does operating out of the corporate digital offices in San Francisco.
+I spent the first part of the day on the exhibit hall floor at the Macy’s Tech booth.
+I really enjoyed the opportunity to represent the Product team and educate attendees about what “Macy’s tech” (the digital arm of macys.com) does.
+At the time, we operated out of the corporate digital offices in San Francisco until early 2020.

 The opinions, thoughts and perspective expressed in this post are my own.
 While I am a representative of the company, these are not necessarily the views of my employer.